-■NOTE: If the meter showed correct voltage but the starter motor did not operate or operated slowly, the starter motor is defective.
+■NOTE: If the meter showed correct voltage but the starter motor did not operate or operated slowly, troubleshoot all starting system components before replacing the starter motor.

 ■NOTE: If the meter showed no voltage, inspect the main fuse, ground connections, starter motor lead, battery voltage (at the battery), starter relay, or the neutral start relay.